mrheinen/lophiid/PAYLOAD_FETCHING.md

 ## Process

 URLs are extracted from the requests and scheduled for fetching.
-Currently the fetching is done by the backend directly.
-In the future we might want to change this and do the fetching directly from the honeypot.
+The fetching is done via the honeypots.

-If the fetched content looks like a script, then we will try to extrac URLs from that script and also download these.
+If the fetched content looks like a script, then we will try to extract URLs from that script and also download these.
 This however is limited to URLs that are on the same host as the script itself (in order to reduce noice).